cloudnative-pg/cloudnative-pg/docs/src/architecture.md

       availability zones in the same region
     * All nodes of a PostgreSQL cluster should reside in the same region

+CloudNativePG automatically takes care of updating the above services in case of change in the topology of cluster.
+For example, in case of failover, it automatically updates the `-rw` service to point to the promoted primary, making sure that traffic from the applications is seamlessly redirected underneath.

 !!!
 Seealso "Replication"
     Please refer to the ["Replication" section](replication.md) for more information about how CloudNativePG relies on PostgreSQL replication,